Abhishek83gupta/AWS_static_deployment/README.md

 git clone https://github.com/Abhishek83gupta/AWS_static_deployment.git
 ```
 2. Follow the setup instructions in the deployment files
-3. Upload your static website files
-4. Your website will be live on AWS!
+3. Your website will be live on AWS!